AdaptivePaste: Code Adaptation through Learning Semantics-aware Variable Usage Representations: User Evaluation

 \subsubsection{User Study Protocol}

 We conduct a real-world application study by interviewing participants one by one, remotely, through a video conferencing tool, over a 30-minute time slot.
-During interview, every participant is first asked to complete each code adaptation example by predicting names of anonymized identifier names given surrounding code context.
+We divide the study participants into two groups: Every participant in group \#1 is asked to complete each code adaptation example by manually predicting names of anonymized identifier names given surrounding code context.
 One of the authors was on the video conferencing call to help participants navigate the examples, asking participants clarifying questions, and recording how long it took them to adapt each example.
-We then introduce participants to the \thistool{} interface, timing them as they adapt the same set of examples automatically, using the tool.
-Finally, we ask participants to evaluate the accuracy by following the same evaluation metrics specified in Section VI-a.
+In the meantime, each participant from group \#2 is introduced to the \thistool{} interface and then timed as they adapt the same set of examples automatically, using the tool.
+Finally, we ask all participants to evaluate the accuracy by following the same evaluation metrics specified in Section VI-a.
 Additionally, we calculate the average time taken by study participants and \thistool to perform adaptation.